janis-me/themed/README.md

 **Q: And what about build tools, bundling and CSS output.
 Anything to be aware of?**

+A: TL:DR: Just call `themed.configure()` in a `global.scss` file and `@use` that.
+Then you're good.
-A: Yes, good that you ask.
+Long answer: Yes, good that you ask.
 We use global SCSS variables to keep track of the registered themes.
 Those SCSS variables are lexically scoped to modules, so you will only be able to use the "themed" function in the same scope.
 Meaning, if you want to use themed functions in multiple files, make sure that they all `@use` a file that defines the themes.
 See the `vite-vanilla-extended` or `vite-react` examples for this, they define a `global.scss` file.
 This is, of course, only needed on compile time.
 The CSS output will always be the same.